mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Imperial commander in the Marches, Grand Admiral Olav hault–Plankwell, was deeply disgusted at the lack of support he had received during the war.
-Desperately needed reinforcements were not released from other sector fleets despite Plankwell’s entreaties.
+Desperately needed reinforcements were not released from other sector fleets despite Plankwell's entreaties.
 When they finally arrived, the reinforcements were enough to force a stalemate, after which Plankwell used them for another purpose.

 With his fleet at his back, Plankwell advanced on Capital, assassinated Empress Jacqueline and took the Iridium Throne for himself.
 This began the Civil War, during which a series of emperors ruled for brief periods.
-These ‘Emperors of the Flag’ or ‘Barracks Emperors’ were almost all naval commanders who defeated the last claimant only to fall in battle themselves.
+These 'Emperors of the Flag' or 'Barracks Emperors' were almost all naval commanders who defeated the last claimant only to fall in battle themselves.
 While the Civil War was raging, the Outworld Coalition reformed